 After receiving her diploma from MHS in 1994, Macy-Baker earned a full-ride scholarship to play basketball at Oregon State University.
 Though she competed with the Beavers for just one season, Macy-Baker went on to graduate with honors from OSU in 1998 with a bachelor’s degree in general science.
 She later completed a master’s degree in special education at Portland State University in 2002.

-Lisa and her husband, Ron, live in McMinnville with their 3-year-old daughter, Cameron.
+Lisa and her husband, Ron, live in McMinnville with their two daughters, Cameron (6) and Eleanor (1).